Water your plants with cooking water

 of reading

-Every day, liters of nutrient-rich water end up down our kitchen sinks.
+Every day, liters of nutrient-rich water end up in our kitchen sinks.
 It's an invisible but real waste.

-Whether you're cooking pasta, rice, or vegetables, this cooking water isn't waste: it's a free, natural liquid fertilizer .
-It's full of minerals released by the food during cooking.
+Whether you're cooking pasta, rice, or vegetables, this cooking water is not waste: it's a natural liquid fertilizer and free.
+It is full of minerals released by food during cooking.

-But beware, there's one golden rule to follow: salt.
+But beware, there's a golden rule to follow: salt.
 Let's transform your kitchen scraps into a growth elixir together.

 1. Which water for which benefit?

-Not all water is created equal.
-Depending on what you've cooked, you won't be providing the same nutrients to your soil:
+Not all waters are equal.
+Depending on what you've cooked, you won't provide the same nutrients to your soil:

 🥦 Vegetable Water (The Vitamin Cocktail)

-This is the best.
-When boiled, the vegetables release vitamins and minerals (iron, magnesium) into the water.
+It's the best.
+When boiled, vegetables release vitamins and mineral salts (iron, magnesium) into the water.

-Tip: Choose organic vegetables to avoid concentrating pesticides in your watering can.
+Tip: Prioritize organic vegetables to avoid concentrating pesticides in your watering can.

 🥚 Egg Water (Calcium)

-The water in pasta, rice, or potatoes is cloudy.
-This is starch .
+Pasta, rice, or potato water is cloudy.
+It'sstarch.
 This starch is excellent for stimulating bacterial life in the soil (the good bacteria that nourish the plant).

-Caution: The water in starchy foods ferments quickly.
+Warning: Starchy water ferments quickly.
 Use it within 24 hours.

-Before pouring your saucepan into your houseplant, read this carefully:
+Before pouring your pot into your green plant, read this carefully:

-This is a classic mistake.
+This is the classic mistake.
 Salt (sodium) is toxic to most plants.
 It burns the roots and sterilizes the soil.

 If you have salted your cooking water, do not use it as fertilizer (see point 4).